MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 - Land use and regeneration

 ### Key Insight
-Spatial recognition in LLMs is driven less by geometric accuracy and more by **symbolic, experiential, and narrative cues**.
+Across both modalities, spatial recognition in LLMs is shaped less by geometric or cartographic accuracy and more by **symbolic, experiential, and narrative cues**.
-Text inputs encode these signals far more explicitly than images, explaining why text-based recognition both outperforms image-only recognition and aligns more closely with human cognitive maps.
+Text-based descriptions encode these signals more explicitly than images, helping explain both the higher recognition accuracy of text inputs and their closer alignment with established human cognitive maps.

 ---